ThomasSteinbach/AnsibleCD/docs/user_documentation.md

       it { should be_listening.with('tcp6') }
     end

-Further information of how to write Serverspec tests see on the [official website](http://serverspec.org/).
+Further information of how to write InSpec tests see on the [official website](https://inspec.io/).

 ## Configuring the Lint execution